ktenman/sectors/README.md

 ## Technical Stack

-- **Backend**: Spring Boot 3.2.2 with Spring Cloud 2023.0.0 for microservice architecture.
+- **Backend**: Spring Boot v3.2 with Spring Cloud v2023.0 for microservice architecture.
-- **Database**: PostgreSQL for data persistence and Flyway for database migration management.
+- **Database**: PostgresSQL for data persistence and Flyway for database migration management.
 - **Caching and Session Storage**: Redis, utilized for its performance benefits.
 - **Frontend**:
-    - Vue.js v3.2.13
+    - Vue.js v3.2
-    - Bootstrap v5.3.2
+    - Bootstrap v5.3
 - **Testing**: A combination of MockMvc, Testcontainers, Mockito, AssertJ, and JUnit for robust testing coverage.

 ## Database Design